 Are self-showings safe?

 Once the self-showing is booked and the prospective renter has confirmed, they will receive a one-time lockbox code to use once they arrive at the property.
-This will allow only that prospect to open the lockbox and self-tour the property.
+This one-time code allows only that prospect to open the lockbox and self-tour the property.
 Some scheduling software (like Showdigs) will even follow up with the prospect automatically after the tour to ask for feedback and if they have any questions.

 Most scheduling software will also log the time of the tour so you can have an accurate history of who has accessed the property — including team members and vendors.